ravuthz/rename.json/README.md

 # Rename.json

-Use to rename package.json also update author and version fields.
+Use to update package.json fields name, author and version.

 ## Usage: